Myocardial Abscess

 Physical

-Physical examination findings commonly encountered in myocardial abscess are mainly due to the underlying infective endocarditis.
+Physical examination findings commonly encountered in myocardial abscess are primarily due to the underlying infective endocarditis.
 These include the following:

 Causes